gaileyleseman/dwa-visualization/README.md

 Interview assignment in the application process for the role of Robotics Engineer at JetBrains Techlab.
 Visualization of the Dynamic Window Approach path planning algorithm.

+### Assignment prompt

+Develop a visual application in Python or C++, which implements the Dynamic-Window approach path planning algorithm in 2D.
+The solution is supposed to be minimalistic, e.g., 2D plot or vector visualization.
+The algorithm should also implement collision avoidance.
+The generated map should have random, not specified obstacles.
+The program should have two parameters that take an X, Y coordinates of start, and X, Y of final destination.
+The result is an animated visualization of the path planning algorithm.
+Focus on the implementation rather than the visual side of the program.

 ## Visualization
 ![Visualization Example](viz_example.gif)